Template Customization Guide

 EventSystem

-Unity UI event handling system.
-Required for any UI interactions, quest systems, or monetization tools.
+Unity's UI event handling.
+Required for any UI interactions, including monetization tools and the settings menu.

 Required for UI